-If you’re an importer seeking to bring products from Italy into Australia for your business, there are a few things you should know.
+If you’re an importer seeking how to import from Italy to Australia, there are a few things you should know.
 From researching the market and choosing your supplier, to considering the different shipping methods and ensuring you have the correct documentation, the process can be a bit complicated.

-We’ve put together the ultimate beginners’ guide on importing from Italy.
+We’ve put together the ultimate beginners’ guide on how to import from Italy to Australia.
 We’ll discuss Italy’s top commodities, and how you should go about organising your import.
 We’ll also consider the advantages of working with an expert freight forwarder to ensure your shipment goes smoothly.

 >>> Suprise BONUS Resources at the end of the article! <<<

 What the Italian Market Offers

 Italy offers a rich and diverse marketplace, providing a varied range of goods and commodities.
 The country is known for high-quality products and is a popular market for Australia.
 In 2019, Australia’s top imports from Italy were machinery, vehicles, electricals, and pharmaceutical products.

 Below, we’ll list some of the country’s top items that you could consider importing for your business.

 - Machinery including computers: Italy exported approximately US$101.1 billion worth of machinery (including computers) in 2019.
 This accounted for around 19 per cent of Italy’s exports.
 Italy prides itself on a legacy of machine manufacturing, with companies such as the Sacmi Group and Pietro Carnaghi producing a range of popular machinery for packaging, food processing, vertical grinding and more.
 Australia alone imported around US$1.28 billion worth of machinery from Italy in 2019.